benjaminapetersen/angular-element-query/README.md

 The `<foo>` element does not register properly with the resize listener and does not work.
 However the `<div foo>` element does.
 So directives set to `restrict: 'A'` are fine, but `restrict: 'E'` are not.
-This seems to be a bit of a deal breaker, so completing the breakpoint broadcast component is on hold until the actual query mechanism is worked out.
+This is not ideal, and an open issue.

 ```html